-Yes, let’s be honest, most teenagers would prefer to get money or a gift card as a graduation gift, but that doesn’t feel meaningful enough for such a momentous occasion as graduating high school.
+Yes, let’s be honest, most college graduates would prefer to get money or a gift card as a graduation gift, but that doesn’t feel meaningful enough for such a momentous occasion as graduating college.
 Somehow, this particular event inspires us to want to inspire them, to pass along words of wisdom or great advice to help them as they take this next big step into adulthood.

-While it’s still a good idea to pass along the money or gift card (because college is expensive!), why not add a personal touch for the occasion?
+While it’s still a good idea to pass along the money or gift card (because adulting is expensive!), why not add a personal touch for the occasion?

 A book is always a heartfelt gift that someone can keep forever (or even pass along.)
 You can write a memorable inscription with your favorite graduation quotes, underline some of your favorite parts, or take them out to dinner to discuss it.
-Sure, teens may not be incredibly interested in starting their summer reading yet another book, but they will eventually appreciate it.
+Sure, young adults may not be incredibly interested in starting their post college years reading yet another book, but they will eventually appreciate it.

 Not sure where to start?
-Here are a few ideas to help you pick out the book that will be the best fit for your high school graduate.
+Here are a few ideas to help you pick out the book that will be the best fit for your college graduate.

-Graduation Gifts: 20 Of The Best Ever Books For High School Graduates
+Graduation Gifts: 20 Awesome Books for College Graduates

-This selection of books is a mix of modern and time proven classics.
-Whether you’re looking for inspirational, practical or just a whole lotta fun, you’ll find the perfectly unique book to gift the graduate in your life.
-(These are great for College Grads too!)
+This selection of books is a mix of modern and time-proven classics.
+Whether you’re looking for inspirational, practical, or just a whole lotta fun, you’ll find the perfectly unique book to gift the graduate in your life.
+(Many of these are great for High School Grads too, but check out our list of best books for high school graduates.

 The Boy, the Mole, the Fox and the Horse.
-This sweet book full of beautifully simple illustrations and brief, but powerful words of wisdom and encouragement is the most perfect graduation gift for anyone on your list.
-It is touching, meaningful and just something that will bring comfort, inspiration and support to any young adult heading out into the world.
-You should buy yourself a copy at the same time, because you’ll want one to keep once you have a chance to look through it.
+This sweet book full of beautifully simple illustrations and brief but powerful words of wisdom and encouragement, is the perfect graduation gift for anyone on your list.
+It is touching, meaningful, and just something that will bring comfort, inspiration, and support to any young adult heading out into the world.
+You should buy yourself a copy simultaneously, because you’ll want one to keep once you can look through it.
 Trust us.

 The Last Lecture After being diagnosed with terminal cancer, a professor shares the lessons he’s learned—about living in the present, building a legacy, and taking full advantage of the time you have—in this life-changing classic.